 Our care begins with establishing a holistic understanding of each person.
-We strive to work together with a person to provide the optimal approach.
-Our methods are anchored in medical science, blended with various mind-body treatment modalities to help each patient find balance that achieves their treatment goals.
+Our methods are anchored in medical science, blended with various mind-body treatment modalities to help you find balance to achieve your treatment goals.

 We recognize that this process is most effective when there is a fit between the therapist and the one seeking healing.
 Therefore, initially we work to establish that our practice is a good fit for a person or family prior to beginning services.
 We recognize that achieving good health is a process that requires collaboration, cooperation and a commitment.
 As a team, we work together and provide support along the way.

 We strive to help a person view their innate ability to make choices which serve the life they wish to live.
 Our commitment is to be a trusted guide throughout the journey toward healing.

 Integrative Psychiatry Austin offers a variety of services to ensure you find the treatment that is right for you, including:

 - Holistic Medicine

 - Neuropsychological Testing